Last updated on February 17th, 2022 at 10:55 am

-During the first ten days of August the festival of the celebration of sardine is organized.
+During the first ten days of August, the festival of the celebration of sardine was organized.

-To celebrate this small fish sounds far fetched but if we remember that Benitses once was a fishing village, the largest in Corfu, and that the people in the past lived by fishing they have every right to create a celebration for the most popular fish, the sardine.
+To celebrate this small fish sounds far fetched but if we remember that Benitses once was a fishing village, the largest in Corfu and that the people in the past lived by fishing they had every right to create a celebration for the most popular fish, the sardine.

-On the day of the feast large quantities of sardines are cooked and offered free to all visitors, who can also enjoy dancing to the music of the various traditional bands and the partying till late.
+On the day of the feast, large quantities of sardines were cooked and offered free to all visitors, who can also enjoy dancing to the music of the various traditional bands and the partying till late.